CKleijn/API-ShareAMeal/README.md

 # API - Share A Meal

-In this repository I tried to recreate the Share A Meal API that I've used in my previous project [Share A Meal App](https://github.com/CKleijn/ShareAMeal).
+In this repository I recreate the Share A Meal API that I've used in my previous project [Share A Meal App](https://github.com/CKleijn/ShareAMeal).

 ## Features